-Our recommended subsurface stabilization structure would consist of a row of drilled piers connected at the top with a concrete grade beam.
-The grade beam would be constructed at, or a few inches under the existing ground surface, as shown on Plate 10.
+The subsurface soldier pile would consist of a row of drilled piers connected at the top with a concrete grade beam, location shown on Plate 2a.
+The grade beam would be constructed at, or a few inches under the existing ground surface, as shown on Plate 13.
 To supplement the stabilization structure, native vegetation could be planted on the slopes to help slow down current erosion; however this would need to be approved by the State Parks.
 Vines could be planted to cover the grade beam extending downslope and to cover the piers if or when they are eventually exposed.
 To help maintain the vines, a drip irrigation system could be used.
 If properly maintained, the stabilization structure should protect our client's property, with little or no visual impact for the next 75 years.